ret2school/ctf/2021/midnightsunctf/crypto/frank/writeuprsa.md

 36d9c329e1fad8fee9d9c5e5912bcdab37877e8d2626c9ff4d097c0af665eeabfa578e56815ea201ebe9
 f7b300c51905fbdf688f046bbd8836e1b10eaf76844102da9c1e60932c1d9da9786b9ef51230c512

-# Look at the parts of the key that we have
+#### Look at the parts we have

-After being interested in how a private rsa key was created, we can observe that there is precisely a certain logic in the encoding in the order: *n, e, d, p, q, d mod(p-1), d mod(q-1) and q^-1 mod p*.
+After being interested on how a private rsa key was created, we can observe that there is precisely a certain logic in the encoding in the order: *n, e, d, p, q, d mod(p-1), d mod(q-1) and q^-1 mod p*.

 ```
 PrivateKeyInfo ::= SEQUENCE {